thiagobruch/insurance_app/README.md

 http://hostname_or_ip_address:8012
 ```

-The Database can be access using the following credentials:<BR>
+The Database is configured in PostgreSQL can be access using the following credentials:<BR>
 <b>User:</b> postgres<BR>
 <b>Pass:</b> sumcDolYMEMeTeRFO<BR>
 <BR><BR>